DAY 33: Forclaz to Champex

 Finally Champex on the Lake

 Another magical day - sorry - I've run out of adjectives.
-We decided to do the more difficult variant of the Tour de Mont Blanc over the Fenetre d'Arpette at 2665 metres - a climb from Forclaz of 1200 metres.
-The walk was stunning - up beside the Gacier du Trient - then a helter skelter scramble over rocks and boulders on hands and knees - trekking poles don't work when there's nothing to dig the ends into.
-And we pass another milestone today 600k about 120k left to go which will bring teh total to closer to 720k - ad that doesn't include back-tracking 6-7k to find my lost Body4U cap.
+We decided to do a difficult variant of the Tour de Mont Blanc, over the Fenetre d'Arpette at 2665 m- a climb of 1200 m.
+We walked beside the Glacier du Trient, then a helter skelter scramble over boulders on hands and knees to the Fenetre.
+We passed a milestone today 600k - and that doesn't include back-tracking 6-7k to find my lost Body4U cap.

-7pm and it's dinner time - the Au Plein Air is a back packers delight and Lis, the lady who runs it helped with the Cicerone book on The tour de Mont Blanc, so I was keen to come here for a change as we normally stay at the Belvedere Hotel.
-At dinner there's only a handful of people as it's early in the season.
-There's 2 guys sitting opposite us - one is French the other is Nepalese and they're married to 2 French sisters.
-The Nepalese guy lives in Shanghai and has a Tibetan/Indian Restaurant.
-The 2 of them walked from 8am til 7pm tonight and did a 3 day normal walk in 1 day, from Courmayeur to Champex.
-Tomorrow they are doing another 3 in 1 day walk from Champex to Chamonix - that's a huge day - so in 2 days they will have done 1/2 the tour de Mont Blanc - we're taking 9 days in total and we thought that was quick.
+The Au Plein Air is run by Lis who helped write the Cicerone book on The tour de Mont Blanc.
+I was keen to come here instead of our usual Belvedere Hotel.
+Dinner is at 7pm and there's only a handful of people as it's early in the season.
+There's 2 guys opposite us - one is French the other is Nepalese and they're married to 2 French sisters.
+The Nepalese guy has a Tibetan/Indian Restaurant in Shanghai.
+The 2 of them walked from Courmayeur to Champex in 11 hours – normally a 3 day walk Tomorrow they are doing another 3 day in 1 walk from Champex to Chamonix.

 Dinner is really nice - mixed salad, followed by Chicken, cauliflower and potato wedges then ice cream.
 I eat the salad, but not much else.
-After being starved all day, I stuffed myself with chips and peanuts before we even started dinner., with a plastic cup of red wine full of floaty bits of cork, the result of the fork ploughing through the cork stopper.
+After being starved all day, I stuffed myself with chips and peanuts before we even started dinner.

-Back to our bedroom - it's quite spacious with adjoined twin beds and a balcony which we can't use because it stormed just an hour ago and is overcast.
-Time to blog and email - it's nice having WifI with a signal in the room so we don't have to go down stairs.
+Back to our bedroom - it's quite spacious with twin beds and a balcony.
+Time to blog and email - it's nice having strong WifI in the room.
+Tomorrow is an easy 15k walk to La Fouly.
+But the forecast is rain.

 Created by Jan and Ian Somers in Sandvox